 Not only do you want your floors to look great when your guests arrive, but you also want them to look great after they leave.
 By giving your floors a deep clean before guests walk through your door you can protect them from scratches.
 Sometimes, when dirt and debris builds up on the flooring it can cause scrapes when something like a chair leg is dragged across the floor.
+Get into those hard to reach places and move some things around.
 A deep clean will remove that damage-causing layer of dirt.

 Lay Down a Few Extra Rugs